thalessz/thalessz/README.md

 # 💫 About Me:
 Sup, I'm Thales, a backend developer with a strong passion for Linux, particularly Manjaro and Open Source software philosophy.
-Always looking to expand my skills and explore new challenges.
-Also, I'm from Brazil and a Computer Technician<br>🌱 I’m currently learning Django
+Always looking to expand my skills and explore new challenges.<br>

 ## 🌐 Socials: